rodneyshupe/Cookbook/Recipes/SoupsAndStews/PressureCookerChili.rst

    move the valve to venting.
 Remove the lid.
 6. Stir the chili really well.
 Then ladle into bowls and serve with toppings.
-If desired refrigerate the chili and warm up the next day and serve for even better flavor.
+If desired refrigerate the chili and warm up the next day and serve for even better flavour.

 Notes
 -----